tidyverse/forcats/README.md

 ## Installation

-You can install forcthe released version of forcats from CRAN with:
+You can install the released version of forcats from CRAN with:

 ```R
 install.packages("forcats")
 ```

-Or the development versionm github with:
+Or the development version from github with:

 ```R
 # install.packages("devtools")